Ashirdavid/CS207/README.md

 Rasika Perera  - Whose code I modified and used to make this project work

-Trevor Tomesh- For teaching the class and an all around great guy (I guess)
+Trevor Tomesh- For teaching the class and being an all around great guy